The Adventures of Superboy: The Liberation of Antareus

 Lana pulled back.
 "Sure, I mean…forget it."
 Lana nudged him.
 "You owe me big time!
 I've been pouring over those files and doing your dirty work as usual."

-Clark realized that somehow everyone forgot the events and nobody realized aliens had ever come into the Bureau.
-Lana was no doubt playing along with everything, so Clark had to do the same.
+Clark realized that somehow everyone forgot the events and nobody knew the Xavarians had come into the Bureau.
+Lana was no doubt playing along, so Clark had to do the same.
 He grinned at her.